xurxodiz/MarioLevels/README.md

 The Lakitu Level Generator depends on [aParse](http://www.parse2.com/) for schematic parsing into automata and [weka](http://www.cs.waikato.ac.nz/ml/weka/) for clustering purposes.

-Both of those libraries are included in the `extra/` folder for reference, but then compiled into a single file in `lib/jorgedizpico.jar` for distribution purposes.
+Both of those libraries are included in the `extra/` folder for reference, but then compiled into a single file in `lib/jorgedizpico.jar` for distribution purposes (when executing `ant init`).

 Contact
 --------